-In this guide are the different types of patio heaters and the factors to consider when shopping for one of these units in addition to some of the best patio heaters on the market.
+In this guide are the different types of patio heaters and the factors to consider when shopping for one of these units in addition to some of the best patio heater models on the market.

-- BEST MIDRANGE: Amazon Basics Outdoor Patio Heater 46,000 BTU
+- BEST OVERALL: Amazon Basics Outdoor Patio Heater

 Types of Outdoor Heaters